 - 1 teaspoon salt

-- 1/2 cup olive oil (canola or other oil for frying, optional)
+- Canola oil or other oil for frying

-- When the oil is hot -- and not before -- add the dry ingredients to the wet ingredients and whisk them together until just combined.
+When the oil is hot, add the dry ingredients to the wet ingredients and whisk them together until just combined.
 Do not over mix.

-- Fry in batches, at about 2-3 minutes per batch.
+Fry in batches, at about 2 to 3 minutes per batch.
 Drain on a rack set over a paper towel to catch the oil that drips off.